TheMaxMur/WireGuard-cli-admin-panel/README.md

 #### Edit path to files and hostnames.

-* So, you install docker with wg, if you need use this api remote do this:
+So, you install docker with wg, if you need use this api remote do this:
-	* So, you install docker with wg, if you need use this api remote do this: test
+* copy api_ssh_server_docker_vpn.py